Cybersecurity Guide

 While the core curriculum is often similar, online programs offer the flexibility to complete coursework from anywhere.
 This can be a significant advantage for working professionals.
 However, networking opportunities and hands-on lab experiences may be more limited in an online format.

-A list of online masters in information security programs
+A list of online master’s in information security programs

-The following list of online degree programs for masters in information assurance/information security includes up-to-date information.
+The following list of online degree programs for master’s in information assurance/information security includes up-to-date information.

 It is not a ranking of any sort.
-It is instead offered to provide education options to those interested in seeking a master’s degree from online programs and to give a basis for comparison amongst the choices.
+It is instead offered to provide education options to those interested in seeking a master’s degree from online programs and to give a basis for comparison among the choices.

 1. Augusta University